English-language Researcher/Practitioner Grant Program

 - A description of the class that they will be teaching, which includes, but is not limited to, the characteristics of students (age, gender, English-proficiency level, educational background, etc.) and the nature of the planned instruction (e.g., duration, intensity, materials, teaching methods)

-- December 31, 2013 — Deadline for submission of the collected data
+- December 31, 2014 — Deadline for submission of the collected data, classroom materials and summary of study results

 All applications will be evaluated using the following criteria: